Termite Exterminators Serving Milwaukee, Racine & Kenosha

 Professional Termite Extermination for Homes and Commercial Buildings in Milwaukee

-Termites are common pests which will often infest homes and buildings where they can feed.
-They often breed quickly while eating their way through common cellulose products such as paper, clothing, and wood.
-You can often tell when termites are present since they often leave many holes in the products they chew on.
-Not only to your home, but termites’ presence can also be harmful to humans since termites produce SBS, or sick building syndrome, by carrying fungi into buildings they infest.
-People will often get skin rashes, headaches and asthma attacks wherever termites are present.
+Termites are common pests that will infest homes and buildings where they can feed.
+They breed quickly while eating their way through common cellulose products such as paper, clothing, and wood.
+You can tell when termites are present since they leave many holes in the products they chew on.
+Termites can be harmful not only for your house but also to humans since termites produce SBS, or sick building syndrome, by carrying fungi into buildings they infest.
+People can get skin rashes, headaches and asthma attacks wherever termites are present.

-If you feel you have a termite infestation in your home or office building, you shouldn’t hesitate at all – call the professional exterminators at Ehlers Pest Management right away to help you get rid of them safely and efficiently.
+If you feel you have a termite infestation in your home or office building, don't hesitate—call the professional exterminators at Ehlers Pest Management right away to help you get rid of them safely and efficiently.
 We can help you:

 - Assess the extent of your infestation